dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 title: "Milestone 1 Language Changes"
 rel:
   author: bob-nystrom
-description: "A brief introduction to some of the language changes we are making heading into our next milestone."
+description: "A brief introduction to some of the language changes planned for the M1 milestone."
 ---

 # Milestone 1 Language Changes

-Right now as we near our “Milestone 1” release, we are making a slew of fun language changes.
+Right now as we near our "Milestone 1" release, we are making a slew of fun language changes.
 There are tracking bugs in the repo for all of them, but I wanted to run through them here and try to provide some context and rationale where I can.

 ## Contents